Two articles on PainSci cite Smith 2007: 1. Why “Science”-Based Instead of “Evidence”-Based? 2. Trigger Point Doubts

-PainSci summary of Smith 2007?This page is one of thousands in the PainScience.com bibliography.
+PainSci commentary on Smith 2007: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★☆☆3-star ratings are for typical studies with no more (or less) than the usual common problems.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+Links to other papers and more general information are provided wherever possible.

 [Pseudo-evidence based medicine] is the practice of medicine based on falsehoods that are disseminated as truth.
 Falsehoods result from corrupted evidence — evidence that has been suppressed, contrived from purposely biased science, or that has been manipulated and/or falsified, then published.
 Or falsehoods may result from corrupted dissemination of otherwise valid evidence.
 These falsehoods, when consumed as truth by unwitting and well-intentioned practitioners of evidence-based medicine, then disseminated and adopted as routine practice, may well result not only in inappropriate quality standards and processes of care, but also in harms to patients.